Quickstart Resources

 I’m a high school teacher.
 Are there resources specifically for me?

-• MIT RAISE’s DAIly workshop provides visual, hands-on activities that help explain more technical topics related to AI.
-Although designed for middle school students, these activities engaging and go into impressive depth.
+- MIT RAISE’s DAILy Workshop provides visual, hands-on activities that help explain more technical topics related to AI.
+Although designed for middle school students, these activities are engaging and go into impressive depth.

 Who are some people writing about these topics?
 Who might I follow online?